 Knowing that politicians keep all their promises, I vaguely remember something of a “one-stop agency”?
 Has this come true or is it only another hoax?

 I am so sorry to disappoint your distrust in politicians but this one-stop agency has come true.
-The idea behind this concept is to reply to the criticism of the extraordinary red tape having to first visit the foreigner’s authority for a residence permit and then the labor agency for a work permit.
-Now every residency permit must explicitly regulate if or if not you are entitled to work in Germany §4 II 2 AufenthG).
-This means that for your work permission you will simultaneously apply with your residence permit at the foreigners office.
-However, the labor agency still decides.
-The foreigners office only executes the labor agency’s decision.
+The idea behind this concept is to reply to the criticism of the extensive red tape having to first visit the foreigner’s authority for a residence permit and then the labor agency for a work permit.
+Now every residency permit must explicitly regulate if or if not you are entitled to work in Germany §4 AufenthG).
+This means that you will simultaneously apply with your residence permit for your work permit at the foreigners office.
+However, the labor agency still is to be heard – but only for labor market reasons or to check labor law legalities.
+The foreigners office only considers the labor agency’s decision.
 In the very end, you are relieved of visiting one more office.
 However, the administrative work has not been changed.

 I want to get a job in Germany.
-My training at home gives me a grand qualification.
+My training at home gives me a great qualification.
 What is the likeliness of an approval?

 I accompanied my relative to Germany and was granted residence in Germany.
 What about working?
 Will I be able to work?

-Yes, you will be able to work in Germany insofar as your relative is allowed to work in Germany or if marital cohabitation has lawfully existed in the Federal territory for at least two years (§29 V AufenthG).
+Yes, you will be able to work in Germany insofar as your relative is allowed to work in Germany or if marital cohabitation has lawfully existed in the Federal territory for at least two years (§4 AufenthG).

 What about being married to a German?
 Will they allow me to work or do I have to fulfill the normal requirements, like a waiting period?

 Being married to a German gives you the right to work as soon as you receive your residence permit.
-The law says that you must receive a work permit if you habitually live with your German spouse in Germany (§28 V AufenthG).
+The law says that you must receive a work permit if you habitually live with your German spouse in Germany (§4 AufenthG).

 What about me being the parent of my German kid?